wqferr/Z1DG/README.md

 # Z1DG
-Z1 Dungeong Generator - a The Legend of Zelda level gen based on evolutionary algorithms
+Z1 Dungeon Generator - a The Legend of Zelda level gen based on evolutionary algorithms